 Data Subject: a living, identified, or identifiable individual about whom we hold personal data.
-Data Subjects may be nationals or residents of any country and may have legal rights regarding their personal data.
+DataSubjects may be nationals or residents of any country and may have legal rights regarding their personal data.

 Data Privacy Impact Assessment (DPIA): tools and assessments used to identify and reduce risks of a data processing activity.
-DPIA can be carried out as part of 'privacy bydesign' and should be conducted for all major systems or business change programs involving the processing of personal data.
+DPIA can be carried out as part of 'privacy by design' and should be conducted for all major system changes involving the processing of personal data.